LogicalShark/wordvec/README.txt

 pip install sklearn

 How to run:
-1. Navigate to directory
-2. Add a txt file to text/ to generate word vectors from
+1. Add a file to text/ to generate word vectors from (~200MB txt files are fine, 1GB file froze my computer)
-2. python wordvecgen.py
+2. Run python wordvecgen.py
 3. Choose gen to generate a model with the txt file
 4. Choose cmp to do arithmetic with the word vectors